Transfer to lighter work

 If a pregnant person has more than one employer, they may be not working one job and have a lighter job in another or continue under previous conditions.

-If a pregnant person is released from work due to the absence of lighter work, the Health Insurance Fund will pay compensation from the second day at a rate of 70% of their average salary before the start of the first certificate for sick leave.
+If a pregnant woman has a single employer and is released from work due to the lack of lighter duties, the Health Insurance Fund compensates the sick leave starting from the second day at a rate of 70% of the income subject to social tax from the previous calendar year.

 Did you find what you were looking for?